maxwellito/breaklock/readme.md

 Contributions are welcome, especially pull-requests.
 There are a lot of ideas to implement, but less people when it come to code.
 This is why **issues are for bugs only**.

+### Translation
+- Copy `src/l10n/en.yml` and paste it as `yl.yml` (yl stand for your locale).
+- Translate content
+- Add your locale in this files:
+  - `index.html`
+  - `src/controller/langselector/langselector.ctrl.js`
+- Open a pull request.

 ## Build

 ```bash